octo-technology/OpenTezos/docs/michelson/language-basics.md

 - `address` represents an identifier for a user account or a deployed smart contract (e.g. "tz1faswCTDciRzE4oJ9jn2Vm2dvjeyA9fUzU")
 - `mutez` represents the smallest quantity of the Tezos crypto-currency (1 tez = 1,000,000 mutez)
 - `key` is a byte sequence representing a public key (e.g. "edpkuBknW28nW72KG6RoH..." )
-- `key_hash` represents a hashed key using a standard hashing functions such as SHA512 (e.g. "tz1KqTpEZ7Yob7QbPE4Hy..."; i.e. a string in base58 encoded form)
+- `key_hash` represents a hashed key using a standard hashing function such as SHA512 (e.g. "tz1KqTpEZ7Yob7QbPE4Hy..."; i.e. a string in base58 encoded form)
 - `signature` is a byte sequence representing a message signed by a public key (e.g. "spsig1PPUFZucuAQybs5w...)
 - `chain_id` represents the network identifer (e.g. 0x7a06a770, "NetXynUjJNZm7wi")
 - `operation` represents a transaction